mui/toolpad/CONTRIBUTING.md

    }
    ```

-   1. Replace `<your-local-toolpad-monorepo>` with the path to the toolpad monorepo on your file system
+   1. Replace `<your-local-toolpad-monorepo>` with the path to the toolpad monorepo on your file system.

    1. In order to use `portal:` dependencies, we will need to use yarn 2.
 So start by running